 A New Spin on April Fool’s Day–-In this post, Namaste at the Academy of Human Arts offers a new, more Zen spin on April Fool’s Day.
 Interesting, and not your typical April Fool’s post.

-–-In this post, Cindy over at Elegant Inner Guidance outlines her plan to study the concept of unleashing the power of women this month.
+Girl Power–-In this post, Cindy over at Elegant Inner Guidance outlines her plan to study the concept of unleashing the power of women this month.
 She talks earning and about how cracking the door to your power could help you achieve true happiness.
 Can’t wait to see what she does next!

-–In this post, Sassy Spiritual Guide Alara Castell gives you the inside scoop on the most underrated and most important vitamin we all need–Vitamin L. I love it!
+On Creative Nourshiment (and it’s not what you think)–In this post, Sassy Spiritual Guide Alara Castell gives you the inside scoop on the most underrated and most important vitamin we all need–Vitamin L. I love it!

 Why You Buy Stuff You’ll Never Wear–I’ll admit that I’m guilty of this one too.
 In this post at Dressing My Truth, Jeanine Byers Hoag shares a video that gives four reasons we do it.
 Which one is yours?

-–-In this post, my WM partner Alyssa Ast (who was kind enough to join the Ultimate Blog Challenge with me) gives a preview of her upcoming book, in which she will share her struggles and successes, along with wisdom she’s picked up along the way.
+A Book Full of Random Thoughts From a Tangled Mind–-In this post, my WM partner Alyssa Ast (who was kind enough to join the Ultimate Blog Challenge with me) gives a preview of her upcoming book, in which she will share her struggles and successes, along with wisdom she’s picked up along the way.
 She’s wise beyond her years, this one.
 Check it out.